molgenis/systemsgenetics/genotype-aligner/README.md

 The last build from the genotype aligner can be downloaded here: http://www.molgenis.org/jenkins/job/systemsgenetics/nl.systemsgenetics$genotype-aligner/lastBuild/

-Click on `genotype-aligner-*.*.*-dist.zip` or `genotype-aligner-*.*.*-dist.tar.gz` to download
+Click on `genotype-aligner-*.*.*-dist.zip` or `genotype-aligner-*.*.*-dist.tar.gz` to download the Genotype Aligner, some test data and 2 example scripts.

 In case of succesfull build there will a green circel before the `Build #`.
-It is possible that you visit the website when a new build is in progress, please try again in a few minutes.
+It is possible that you visit the website when a new build is in progress (the circel will be blinking), please try again in a few minutes.

 ### Running the Genotype Aligner
-type `java -jar genotype-aligner-***-jar-with-dependencies.jar` to run.
-You will now get an overview of the different commandline options
+type `GenotypeAligner.sh` or `java -jar GenotypeAligner.jar` to run.
+You will now get an overview of the different commandline options.

+In the case of an heapspace or out of memory error you need allocate more memory to run the Genotype Aligner.
+If this should happen use this command to run: `Java -jar Xmx##g -jar GenotypeAligner.jar`.
+Replace ## with the number of gigabytes of memory you want to allocate.

 ### Basic usage
 In the most basic usage scenario you need to define:

 * A dataset that you want to align and the type of this dataset
-* A dataset that you want to use as refernce and the type of this dataset
+* A dataset that you want to use as reference and the type of this dataset
 * The output path and type where you want to write the aliged data to

-You command will look like this:
+Your command will look like this:
 ```
-Java -jar genotype-aligner-***-jar-with-dependencies.jar \
-	--input /data/demoInputData \
+GenotypeAligner.sh \
 	--inputType PLINK_BED \
+	--input ./exampleData/hapmap3CeuChr20B37Mb6RandomStrand \
+	--update-id \
+	--outputType PLINK_BED \
-	--ref /data/demoRefData \
+	--output ./exampleOutput/binaryPlinkExampleOut \
 	--refType VCF \
-	--output /data/demoOuput \
-	--outputType PLINK_BED \
+	--ref ./exampleData/1000gCeuChr20Mb6
 ```

 Note: this is a single commandline command.
 The `\` is only for readabily.

-In case of this example the programm exprects that `/data/demoInputData.bed`, `/data/demoInputData.bim`  and `/data/demoInputData.fam` exist and that ` /data/demoRefData.vcf.gz` and `/data/demoRefData.vcf.gz.tbi` exist.

-`/data/demoOuput.bed`, `/data/demoOuput.bim`, `/data/demoOuput.fam` and `/data/demoOuput.log` will be created.
+You can find the example above and an other example using SHAPEIT2 data as a script in the root of the distribution.

-**Note: it is important to make sure that both study and refernece are using the same genome build**
+**Note: it is important to make sure that both study and reference are using the same genome build**

 ### Using VCF files
 Before VCF files can be used they need to be compressed using bgzip and indexed with a tabix.
 This prevents having to read all data into memory yet still allows quick access.